Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 You can also apply Blake Snyder’s beat sheet to novels.

-While books are longer than screenplays and therefore don’t translate to the exact page count that Blake Snyder wrote, you can proportion a book up into percentages equivalent to the Save the Cat!
+While books are longer than screenplays and don’t translate to the exact page count Blake Snyder wrote, you can proportion a book into percentages equivalent to Save the Cat!
 Formula.

 What about if you are writing an ensemble?
 Can you still use this formula?

-Finally, you can also apply the Blake Snyder beat sheet to writing ensemble scripts, but you have to be creative.
+Finally, you can apply the Blake Snyder beat sheet to writing ensemble scripts, but you must be creative.
 StudioBinder points this out in a brilliant video they created that compares the film Avengers: Infinity War against the Save the Cat!
 Beat sheet structure.

-What’s interesting about Infinity War is that there are so many heroes, it’s impossible to give them all satisfying journeys.
-So how did the screenwriters solve this problem?
+What’s interesting about Infinity War is that there are so many heroes that it’s impossible to give them all satisfying journeys.
+So, how did the screenwriters solve this problem?
 According to Studio Binder, they gave the hero’s journey to the villain.

-For a story to be satisfying to audiences, they need a character they are following, even if it’s a film full of brilliant actors all playing rich characters with their own competing storylines.
+For a story to satisfy audiences, they need a character they can follow, even if the film is full of brilliant actors all playing rich characters with competing storylines.

 One of those characters needs a full arc that the audience can experience alongside them.
 Both the audience and that character need to leave the theater having changed.